 Who We Are

-Our current repertoire includes music by composers Rebecca Saunders, Beat Furrer, Kaija Saariaho, Kate Soper, Ursula Mamlok, Luciano Berio, and others.
-We have premiered works written for us by composers Anthony R. Green, Hannah Selin, Ramin Akhavijou, Eric Moe, and Max Johnson.
-We will be premiering new works in 2024/2025 by Michael Genese, Anthony R. Green, Nathan Hall, Curtis Rumrill, Liz Gre, Anna Elder, Ryan McMasters, and Matthew Greenbaum.
+Our current repertoire includes music by composers Rebecca Saunders, Beat Furrer, Kaija Saariaho, Kate Soper, Anthony Braxton, Ellen Ruth Harrison, Arnold Schoenberg, Ursula Mamlok, Luciano Berio, and others.
+We have commissioned and premiered works by composers Anthony R. Green, Hannah Selin, Ramin Akhavijou, Eric Moe, Max Johnson, Michael Genese, Anthony R. Green, Nathan Hall, Curtis Rumrill, Liz Gre, Anna Elder, and Neva Derewetzky.
+In 2026, we will be premiering works by James Budinich, Ryan McMasters, Kevin Ramsay, Brittany J. Green, Kerrith Livengood, Anna Elder, Alex Temple, and Bahar Royaee.

 SydeBoob Duo is 501c3 nonprofit in the great state of New York.
 Please consider making a tax-deductible donation.
 Your support goes directly to touring fees, artist stipends, production costs, composer stipends and the sustainability of our project.
 We are available for concerts, composer readings, residencies, and workshops.
 For all booking and general inquiries please send us an email here.